heitorsam/heitorsam/README.md

-## Olá, sou Heitor Scalabrini 👋
+## Hi, I'am Heitor Scalabrini 👋

+ - 👨‍💻 Working with Projects
- - 👨‍💻 Trabalhando com Desenvolvimento Web
+ - 👨‍💻 Working with Web Development
+ - 👨‍💻 Working with Databases
+ - 👨‍ working in a hospital
- - 🐍 Estudando Python
+ - 🐍 Studying Python

  <br>